Summer Jobs on the Kenai Peninsula

 The Employee Experience

 Our ideal candidate will be someone who understands the balance of working hard and experiencing all that Alaska has to offer.
-You will find that your co-workers expect a high level of performance on the job and opportunities to explore Alaska with your new friends will be many.
-We are a strong community of people that love Alaska and appreciate an inclusive, caring, family atmosphere.
+You will find that your co-workers expect a high level of performance on the job and that opportunities to explore Alaska with your new friends will be many.
+We are a strong community of people that love Alaska and appreciate an inclusive, caring, atmosphere.
 We also seek individuals with a conservation mindset and fascination for the natural world.
-Alaska Wildland Adventures also has a set of guiding principles that we follow that the ideal candidate should understand and appreciate.

 Room and Board

 Since the Kenai Riverside Lodge is on the road system and there is housing available off-site, we do not require staff to live on-site at the lodge.
 However, we do offer a Meal Service Agreement for all employees.
 The Meal Service Agreement includes housing (included by Alaska Wildland Adventures at no charge), but there is a $210/month charge for food (pro-rated based on a 30-day month at $7.00/day).
 Laundry (and detergent) and shower facilities (soap, shampoo, & conditioner) are provided for staff members at no additional charge.